Electronic Quality Management System (eQMS™) is now included at no extra cost with your eWOF™ system if you do over 40 WOFs per month.

 WOF Refresher training is not just a bonus.
 It supports consistency, helps inspectors stay current, and reinforces correct inspection practice over time.
 That matters for experienced inspectors as much as newer ones, because requirements change and habits can drift.

 A paper-based QMS can become hard to manage.
-Documents can go missing, records can become outdated, and staff can be left unsure about what should be filed and where it belongs.
+Documents can go missing, records can become outdated, and staff can be left unsure about what should be filed, what some of the questions mean, and where it belongs.

-A guided eQMS helps by keeping records more structured and visible.
+A guided eQMS™ helps by keeping records more structured and visible.
 If information is missing, it is easier to spot.
-If older paper records need to be kept, they can be scanned or photographed, and your eQMS system automatically adds them into the right place, rather than being left in separate folders or drawers.
+If older paper records need to be kept, they can be scanned or photographed, and your eQMS™ system automatically adds them into the right place, rather than being left in separate folders or drawers.
+For example, if you take a photo of your hoist service invoice in the eQMS™ system, it will automatically put it into the equipment records section of the eQMS™.

-That makes the eQMS not only easier to maintain but also easier to understand.
+That makes the eQMS™ not only easier to maintain but also easier to understand.

-What is the difference between eQMS and ePRS?
+What is the difference between eQMS™ and ePRS™?

 QMS is your internal system and processes, while PRS is NZTA’s evaluation of how well those processes are followed in real inspections.